JavaGT/wearetheuniversity.org/source/blog/2011/05/19/tertiary-education-savaged-in-budget.md

 <p>The Finance Minister Bill English said
 today that the government would invest about $3 billion into health and education alone.
-However, the reality is that tertiary education funding has been savaged. </p>
+However, the reality is that tertiary education funding has been savaged.<p>

 <p>The Budget
 Economic and Fiscal Update shows total spending on tertiary